antonajoe/Apex-DT-250A-SDR-hack-exploration/README.md

 ## TUNER:

-The tuner is a Thomson DTT76852, I could not find any other information on it.
+The 250 board tuner is a Thomson DTT76852, I could not find any other information on it.

+The 250A has a Microtune MT2131F.
+There is a preliminary datasheet for the 2131 in datasheets

 ## OTHER: